Eastern South Dakota, Minnesota, Iowa, and Eastern Nebraska

 The battle between bat colony and homeowner has gone on for centuries.
 In removing them from homes, two methods are often debated in the pest community.
 The debate of bat removal versus extermination is one that still goes on.

-Here at Central Plains Bat Removal, we have clearly taken the side of bat removal.
-Research shows that bats are essential to the environment, and in most states, they are protected.
+Here at CP Bat Mitigation, we have clearly taken the side of bat removal.
+Research shows that bats in the Midwest are essential to the environment, and in most states, they are protected.

 Since 2016 we have been in the business of bat removal.
 We pride ourselves on maintaining the ecosystem and helping our clients.
 Please stop by our site today to learn about bats and get help removing them.